GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Running the Learning Materials

-Copy and paste each of the following lines into your terminal:
+Copy and paste each of the following lines into your terminal once you have logged into the workshop server:
 * ```/software/bin/micromamba shell init```
 * ```source ~/.bashrc```
 * ```micromamba activate /software/conda-envs/winter_school_2024```